Police investigate weekend shootings happening less than 24 hours apart, one deadly

 Less than 24 hours later, detectives were called to another shooting.
 It happened Sunday afternoon on Dale Drive.
 Police said a man sustained serious injuries after being shot.

-Residents who did not want to go on camera told News 3 they were not surprised by the police presence because they said it violence is all too common.
+Residents who did not want to go on camera told News 3 they were not surprised by the police presence because they said violence is all too common.